ibm-cloud-docs/discovery-data/domain-ml.md

 The type of models you can add depend on your deployment:

-- [IBM Cloud Pak for Data]{: tag-cp4d}: You can add models that were created with Watson Explorer Content Analytics Studio models, or with an instance of {{site.data.keyword.knowledgestudiofull}} that is hosted on {{site.data.keyword.icp4dfull}} or {{site.data.keyword.cloud_notm}}.
+- [IBM Cloud Pak for Data]{: tag-cp4d} You can add models that were created with Watson Explorer Content Analytics Studio models, or with an instance of {{site.data.keyword.knowledgestudiofull}} that is hosted on {{site.data.keyword.icp4dfull}} or {{site.data.keyword.cloud_notm}}.
-- [IBM Cloud]{: tag-ibm-cloud}: You can add models that were created with a {{site.data.keyword.knowledgestudiofull}} instance that is hosted in {{site.data.keyword.cloud_notm}} only.
+- [IBM Cloud]{: tag-ibm-cloud} You can add models that were created with a {{site.data.keyword.knowledgestudiofull}} instance that is hosted in {{site.data.keyword.cloud_notm}} only.

 The following types of models are supported:

 -  Rule-based models created in {{site.data.keyword.knowledgestudioshort}} that find entities in documents based on rules that you define.
 (File format: .pear)
 -  Machine learning models created in {{site.data.keyword.knowledgestudioshort}} that understand the linguistic nuances, meaning, and relationships specific to your industry (file format: .zip)
--  [IBM Cloud Pak for Data]{: tag-cp4d}: Custom UIMA text analysis models created in Watson Explorer Content Analytics Studio.
+-  [IBM Cloud Pak for Data]{: tag-cp4d} Custom UIMA text analysis models created in Watson Explorer Content Analytics Studio.
 (File format: .pear)

 Discovery cannot identify entity subtypes that are defined by a {{site.data.keyword.knowledgestudioshort}} model.
 {: note}